 The Company assesses, at each reporting date, whether there is an indication that a nonfinancial asset may be impaired.
 If any indication exists, the Company estimates the asset's recoverable amount (note 2.F)).
-An asset's fair value less costs of disposal and its value in use.
+An asset's recoverable amount is the higher of an asset's fair value less costs of disposal and its value in use.
 When it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the CGU to which the asset belongs.
 When the carrying amount of an asset (or CGU) exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.

 For non-financial assets, an assessment is made at each reporting date to determine whether there is an indication that previously recognized impairment losses no longer exist or have decreased.
 If such indication exists, the Company estimates the recoverable amount of the asset (or CGU).
 A previously recognized impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognized.
 The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor does it exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognized for the asset in prior years.
-Such reversal is recognized in impairment, pre-acquisition costs and write-offs in the Consolidated Statement of Comprehensive Loss.
+Such reversal is recognized in impairment, pre-acquisition costs and write-offs in the Consolidated Statement of Comprehensive Income (Loss).

-I) CASH AND CASH EQUIVALENTS
+I) CASH AND CASH EQUIVALENTS AND SHORT-TERM INVESTMENTS